dushyant60/nft-marketplace-project/README.md

 ![UI-Reference.png](https://raw.githubusercontent.com/navyansh007/nft-marketplace-project/master/UI%20Reference.png)

-After making the frontend, use the functions defined in the smart contracts to mint an NFT, get current ID, etc.
+After making the frontend, define the functions in the smart contract to mint an NFT in exchange of some crypto tokens (like Ethereum), and current token ID, etc. After defining all required functions in the smart contract, call those functions in the frontend to make a usable DApp.

 The DApp should have following functions:

 - Ability to authenticate users using Ethereum Wallet, like Metamask
-- Ability to mint an NFT by paying some amount(fixed in smart contract)
+- Ability to mint an NFT by paying some amount
 - Hide NFTs with a question mark which are not yet minted.
 The Question Mark image can be found in assets.
 - Show minted NFTs from their IPFS address.
 For this, you need to upload the ```nfts``` folder under ```assets``` folder to the IPFS.
 You can use [Pinata](https://www.pinata.cloud/) to upload it to IPFS.
 - Keep track of the ID of each NFT minted.